 Semi-Permanent Options

-I like to use both the chalkboard and dry-erase labels in places where I want a semi-permanent label.
-My craft room for instance is always being changed around.
-Sometimes I start a new craft and decide I no longer enjoy doing it and I want the option to use the bins and labels again.
+I like using both chalkboard and dry-erase labels where I want a semi-permanent label.
+My craft room, for instance, is always being changed around.
+Sometimes I start a new craft and decide I no longer enjoy it, and I want the option to reuse the bins and labels.

 Permanent Non-Waterproof Options

-I do love the writeable version of the labels that I made.
+I do love the writeable labels I made.
 However, both versions of those are really not waterproof.
-The writeable labels I use in areas where they’re not going to get wet.
-These are a more permanent solution, so I don’t use them in areas where I anticipate needing to change things.
+The writeable labels I use in areas where they won't get wet.
+These are a more permanent solution, so I don't use them in areas where I anticipate needing to change things.

 Waterproof Label Options

 So what happens if you need a waterproof label?
-You can use print-then-cut with a laminate over the top or clear vinyl over the top.
+You can use Print Then Cut with a laminate or clear vinyl over the top.

-You would Print-Then-Cut, just like I showed you before, but add a vinyl layer over the top.
-They also make waterproof printable sticker paper, so that’s another option for those waterproof areas.
+You would Print Then Cut, just like I showed you before, but add a vinyl layer on top.
+They also make waterproof printable sticker paper, so that's another option for those wet areas.

-You could also use your machine to write on just plain paper and put it inside a waterproof sleeve, so that’s another option.
-This takes the writeable label option and changes it up where you write on plain paper and then slip it inside like a plastic sleeve to keep it away from moisture, so that’s another option.
+You could also use your machine to write on just plain paper and put it inside a waterproof sleeve, so that's another option.
+This takes the writeable label option and changes it up: you write on plain paper and then slip it inside, like a plastic sleeve, to keep it away from moisture.
+So that's another option.
 Try this post for water-resistant options that work!

 Difficulty When Making

-The printable labels take a little bit longer to design, and then you have to print them, then run them through your Cricut, so it takes a little bit longer to make.
+The printable labels take a little bit longer to design, print, and run through your Cricut, so it takes a little bit longer to make.

-That being said you can make them in all kinds of really cool colors, and you can get really fancy with them.
+That said, you can make them in all kinds of really cool colors and get really fancy with them.
 Colors, pictures, anything you can imagine, you can make in Cricut Design Space and print it.
 So printable labels are a great option for that.
-And like I said, you can make them into a waterproof option, as well, which is great for those areas where you’re gonna see moisture.
+And as I said, you can make them waterproof as well, which is great for areas where you're gonna see moisture.

-You can literally make DIY labels with any Cricut machine.
-If you have any questions leave them in the comments below!
+You can literally make DIY labels with any Cricut machine!

 FAQs About How To Make Labels